MarcinZukowski/review-pal/README.md

 * Ability to highlight multiple words with double-click, up to 8 different highlights. (*GitHub only*)
   * How: Double click on a word to add/remove.
 Double click on an empty space to remove all.
 * Jump to the next/previous occurrence of any highlighted word
   * How: Middle-click (+ SHIFT) on a highlighted word in the top menu for the next (previous) occurrence.
+* Displaying the text indent level
 * Local browser persistence